FlowFuse/website/src/_includes/core-nodes/http-response-use-case.md

 To delete a cookie, set its value to `null`.

-**Note: The messages sent to this node must originate from an http input node**
+**Note: The messages sent to this node must originate from an HTTP input node**

 ## Usecases